Org-rainbow-tags

 I’m using using Denote’s silo feature for accessing my Beyond the Infinite folder

 I mentioned that I should create a lisp function for sending my org-journal entries to Day One.
 Turns out I’d already done it.
 The only problem was that the original version assumed I was using a new org file every day.
 I’m now doing monthly files, so I needed to change how the text selection was made.
-Here’s the new function. (defun jab/dayone-add-note () "Sends current subtree as Day One entry" (interactive) (org-mark-subtree) (shell-command-on-region (point) (mark) "/usr/local/bin/dayone2 -j=Journal new" nil)) ...
+Here’s the new function. (defun jab/dayone-add-note () "Sends current subtree as Day One entry" (interactive) (org-mark-subtree) (shell-command-on-region (point) (mark) "/usr/local/bin/dayone2 -j=Journal new" nil)) It’s not perfect, since it includes any PROPERTY drawers and leading stars, but it works and was easy to make. ...

 Prot’s Spacious-Padding Emacs package adds some room to breath in the Emacs UI.